 The final defense is that Editorial Manager doesn’t store financial information.
 You haven’t given us your creditcard, so we’ll just handle your user accounts in an irresponsible way mmkay?
 First, this is a blatant disregard of the simple principle, mentioned above, that your responsibility goes beyond your application.
 Second, this is of course only apparently a mitigating circumstance.
 It is widely known that about 60% of users reuse passwords across websites.

 If EM were to be hacked, how many of those passwords would match with passwords on other services that do allow financial transactions?
 The userbase of EM consists of highly educated people in academia.
 They will have creditcards, Amazon accounts, Paypal wallets, iTunes IDs, et cetera.
 A significant chunk of them may use the same password for some of those services.
 Put these things together and suddenly Editorial Manager becomes a very interesting hacking target.
-(I would not say this out loud here if I had not communicated all this to Aries Systems over a year ago.)
+(I would not say this out loud here if I had not communicated all this to Aries Systems well over a year ago.)

 It’s not about financial information